Questions or Concerns

-Each time you visit a hospital, physician, or other health care provider, a record of your visit is made.
+Each time you visit Catholic Medical Center, a department of Catholic Medical Center, or one of its physicians practices (hereinafter “CMC”), a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as a:

 - Basis for planning your care and treatment;

 - Means of communication among the many health professionals who contribute to your care;

 - Legal document describing the care you received;